uf-icbr-bioinformatics/dasa/README.md

 ## To Do

-1. Containerization.
-2. Conversion of output data files to Excel format.
+1. Conversion of output data files to Excel format.
-3. More fine-grained control over normalization factors.
+2. More fine-grained control over normalization factors.
-4. Better handling of `-resume`.
+3. Better handling of `-resume`.
-5. Speed up scatterplot generation.
+4. Speed up scatterplot generation.